Marcus Garvey: The Black Star Line

-From 56 West 135th, UNIA also began selling shares for a new business, the Black Star Line.
+From 56 West 135th Street, UNIA also began selling shares for a new business, the Black Star Line.
 Seeking to challenge white domination of the maritime industry, the Black Star Line based its name on the White Star Line.
 Garvey envisioned a shipping and passenger line traveling between Africa and the Americas, which would be black-owned, black-staffed, and utilized by black patrons.
 He thought that the project could be launched by raising $2 million from African-American donors, publicly declaring that any black person who did not buy stock in the company "will be worse than a traitor to the cause of struggling Ethiopia".

-Garvey incorporated the company and then sought about trying to purchase a ship.
+Garvey incorporated the company and then set about trying to purchase a ship.
 Many African Americans took great pride in buying company stock, seeing it as an investment in their community's future; Garvey also promised that when the company began turning a profit they would receive significant financial returns on their investment.
 To advertise this stock, he traveled to Virginia, and then in September 1919 to Chicago, where he was accompanied by seven other UNIA members.
-In Chicago, he was arrested and fined for violating the Blue Sky Laws which banned the sale of stock in the city without a license.
+In Chicago, he was arrested and fined for violating the Blue Sky Laws that banned the sale of stock in the city without a license.

 With growing quantities of money coming in, a three-man auditing committee was established, which found that UNIA's funds were poorly recorded and that the company's books were not balanced.
 This was followed by a breakdown in trust between the directors of the Black Star Line, with Garvey discharging two of them, Richard E. Warner and Edgar M. Grey, and publicly humiliating them at the next UNIA meeting.
-People continued buying stock regardless and by September 1919, the Black Star Line company had accumulated $50,000 by selling stock.
-It could thus afford a thirty-year old tramp ship, the SS Yarmouth.
+People continued buying stock regardless and by September 1919, the Black Star Line company had accumulated $50,000 ($ in current dollar terms) by selling stock.
+It could thus afford a thirty-year-old tramp ship, the SS Yarmouth.
 The ship was formally launched in a ceremony on the Hudson River on 31 October.
 The company had been unable to find enough trained black seamen to staff the ship, so its initial chief engineer and chief officer were white.

 The ship's first assignment was to sail to Cuba and then to Jamaica, before returning to New York.
 After that first voyage, the Yarmouth was found to contain many problems and the Black Star Line had to pay $11,000 for repairs.
 On its second voyage, again to the Caribbean, it hit bad weather shortly after departure and had to be towed back to New York by the coastguard for further repairs.